-- 9.03.01 The Safeguarding Officer (or delegate) will manage any case which has been referred from Stage 1 or is sufficiently serious to warrant a higher level of disciplinary action.
-The decision to act at Stage 2 or refer to Stage 3 will be determined by the Safeguarding Officer, who may consult as necessary. - 9.03.02 A Stage 2 panel is convened by the Safeguarding Officer (or delegate) and includes: - The Safeguarding Officer; - the College Security Manager; - the relevant Head of Department. - Head of Education - 9.03.03 Following the receipt of the report of a misconduct incident/case, prepared by the Registry, the Safeguarding Officer, following the investigation process, prepares a report of the alleged misconduct, including therein an account of the incident, any action taken thus far, along with any appropriate supporting documentation, any mitigating circumstances and any previous incidents of misconduct.
+The Safeguarding Officer (or delegate) will manage any case which has been referred from Stage 1 or is sufficiently serious to warrant a higher level of disciplinary action.
+The decision to act at Stage 2 or refer to Stage 3 will be determined by the Safeguarding Officer, who may consult as necessary.

+A Stage 2 panel is convened by the Safeguarding Officer (or delegate) and includes:

+- The Safeguarding Officer;

+- the College Security Officer;

+- the relevant Head of Department.

+Following the receipt of the report of a misconduct incident/case, prepared by the Registry, the Safeguarding Officer, following the investigation process, prepares a report of the alleged misconduct, including therein an account of the incident, any action taken thus far, along with any appropriate supporting documentation, any mitigating circumstances and any previous incidents of misconduct.
 The safeguarding Officer then shares the investigation report with the Registrar, the panel and the student at least 5 working days prior to the student's Stage 2 disciplinary meeting.
-The Registrar will invite the student to submit any additional information relevant to their case to be submitted to Registry no later than 2 working days prior to the date of the disciplinary meeting. - 9.03.04 The student will normally be required, receiving no less than 5 days' notice (except when time critical constraints apply), to meet with the panel.
+The Registrar will invite the student to submit any additional information relevant to their case to be submitted to Registry no later than 2 working days prior to the date of the disciplinary meeting.

+The student will normally be required, receiving no less than 5 days' notice (except when time critical constraints apply), to meet with the panel.
 Other members of staff may be invited to attend the meeting as appropriate to the case.
 The Registrar will act as clerk to the meeting.
-A student may be accompanied to the meeting by a member of the College (see definition at clause 9.1.3).
+A student may be accompanied to the meeting by a member of the College.

-9.03.05 At the meeting, the panel convenor will explain the details of the misconduct to the student, who will be invited to comment.
+At the meeting, the panel convenor will explain the details of the misconduct to the student, who will be invited to comment.
 Any previous disciplinary action, remedial action taken by the student prior to the meeting or other relevant information will also be discussed.